 The public is at the mercy of Royal Caribbean to give updates on projects, or for there to be statements made as a matter of public record, to get a sense of any progress.

+Many projects were announced before 2020 that are at best on hold, or perhaps even canceled.
 These are projects and ideas Royal Caribbean announced at one time, but there has not been an update in quite some time.

 The Royal Amplified program, which upgrades Oasis, Freedom, and Voyager Class ships, has been on hold since the start of the pandemic.
 Ships like Allure of the Seas, which was due for amplification in 2020, do not have any enhancements scheduled.

 In addition, the Royal Beach Club in Antigua, which was originally supposed to be finished by 2021, appears to be on hold, and no information has been released about the project since 2020.

 Likewise, there have not been any new updates on a Perfect Day makeover for Labadee.